PathwayCommons/msigdb-to-biopax/README.md

 	$ cd msigdb-to-biopax

-To compile the code and create an executable JAR file, run ant:
+To compile the code and create an executable JAR file, run:

-	$ ant
+	$ mvn clean package

 You can then run the converter as follows:

-	$ java -jar msigdb-to-biopax.jar
+	$ java -jar target/msigdb-to-biopax.jar
 	Usage: MsigdbToBiopax /path/to/msigdb_v4.0.xml /path/to/output.owl

 For the conversion, you need to download the MSigDB database as an XML file: [msigdb_v4.0.xml](http://www.broadinstitute.org/gsea/msigdb/download_file.jsp?filePath=/resources/msigdb/4.0/msigdb_v4.0.xml).